California lawsuit against Chinese tech giant raises a thorny question: Can the plaintiffs remain anonymous?

 The “default rule” in the U.S. legal system is that parties cannot litigate anonymously, said Mark DeBofsky, a Chicago attorney who frequently writes about litigation issues.

-In rare cases courts have allowed anonymous plaintiffs to proceed with cases, DeBofsky said, such as when a plaintiff’s mental health is at issue, or when a plaintiff could suffer physical harm by disclosing his identity.
+In rare cases, courts have allowed anonymous plaintiffs to proceed with cases, DeBofsky said, such as when a plaintiff’s mental health is at issue or when a plaintiff could suffer physical harm by disclosing their identity.
 But anonymity in those cases usually means that the litigant’s identity is kept secret from the public, not from defense attorneys, DeBofsky said.

 The judge in the WeChat case faces “a difficult decision” in the anonymity dispute, he said.
 The plaintiffs’ worries about retaliation sound valid, he said.
-“If I were in the position of the plaintiffs I would be very worried about my family’s safety,” he said, but he added that he also understands the defense lawyers’ need to determine whether “the people who brought the suit actually have standing to bring the suit.”
+“If I were in the position of the plaintiffs, I would be very worried about my family’s safety,” he said, but he added that he also understands the defense lawyers’ need to determine whether “the people who brought the suit actually have standing to bring the suit.”

 Wang said his clients are “not trying to be difficult.”

-“The fear is real and it’s because they understand that the notion we are comfortable with here in America, about the separation between the private and public sphere and the rights companies have against the government in the U.S. — they understand, having grown up [in China], that it just doesn’t work that way there.”
+“The fear is real, and it’s because they understand that the notion we are comfortable with here in America, about the separation between the private and public sphere and the rights companies have against the government in the U.S. — they understand, having grown up [in China], that it just doesn’t work that way there.”